top of page

 Outdoor Learning Network

-Welcome to the Outdoor Learning Network page, a network to support Primary, SEND and Alternative Provision settings from across Cumbria, Lancashire, and North Yorkshire in sharing best practice related to Outdoor Learning.
+Welcome to the Schools Outdoor Learning Network page, a network to support Primary, SEND and Alternative Provision settings from across Cumbria, Lancashire, and North Yorkshire in sharing best practice related to Outdoor Learning in all its many guises.
 Gina established the network back in January 2022, running the network for free for over 3 years. there is now a nominal annual fee of just £30 .
-New schools are invited to apply to join our community and participate in termly meetings hosted by different member schools, .
-Currently, we have almost 30 schools benefiting from this initiative.
-For more information or to apply, please email gina@littlechatters.co.uk.
+New schools are invited to apply to join our community and participate in termly meetings hosted by different member schools and online meetings .
+Currently, we have around 40 schools benefiting from this initiative.
+For more information or to apply to join the network, please email gina@littlechatters.co.uk.

 Network aims were developed by the group and include: